Elvis' Martin 000-18

 in the Memphis Press-Scimitar on Feb 5, 1955).
 It was used for performing

-and recording until sometime after November of 1954 at which time he traded it for a
+and recording until sometime around mid January of 1955 at which time he traded it for a

 Scotty, Elvis, Bill and Frank Page at the Louisiana Hayride Oct.
 16,